shorman001/Online-Multilingual-Chat-System/README.md

 Install Python libraries:

 In this configuration step, some Python libraries have been added to the Python interpreter of the project.
 This process can be done by executing the following commands individually in the Pycharm terminal.
-The following figure  explains how to add the Python library in Pycharm.

 pip install azure